thepalbi/soot-dataflow-analysis/README.md

 Evaluates whether a sensible value, marked by the `SensibilityMarker.markAsSensible` method, is leaked by some offending method.

+The offending methods are read from a config file named `offending-methods.yaml`.

 ### Other modules
 There are some other modules inside this repository, for example: